cewing/training.python_web/source/presentations/session06.rst

 I'm a big fan of walking places.

-.. class:: incremental
+.. rst-class:: build

 So I'd like to find an apartment that is located somewhere 'walkable'

-.. class:: incremental
+.. rst-class:: build

 There's an API for that!

-.. class:: incremental
+.. rst-class:: build

 http://www.walkscore.com/professional/api.php

-.. class:: incremental
+.. rst-class:: build

 If you haven't already, sign up for an API key now.